Richard Spendlove: Life and work

 From 1989 until 2017, Spendlove worked for BBC Local Radio as the host of his long-running Saturday night music and phone-in show, which was simulcast from BBC Radio Cambridgeshire and also broadcast on the Eastern Counties radio stations, Radio Norfolk, Radio Suffolk, Radio Essex, BBC Three Counties Radio, Radio Northampton and Radio Kent.
 In January 1994, an Early day motion tabled in the House of Commons after a break in its broadcasting received a total of fifteen signatures.
 It was believed to be the longest running phone-in chat show on British Radio.
 He also presented in the afternoons on BBC Radio Cambridgeshire until 16 June 2017, his 78th birthday.

 Since then, the Saturday night show format has returned on and off.
 From 4 December 2017 to 25 March 2018, Spendlove returned to broadcast the show on Mildenhall, Suffolk based community station Zack FM, on Monday nights and later Sunday nights.
 From late 2018 to May 2020, the show was broadcast live, on and off, on selected Saturday and later Sunday evenings online, and had a dedicated Facebook page.

 Spendlove was awarded the MBE for "Services to Regional and Local Radio Broadcasting" in 2000.

 In 2016, the BBC was critical of his use of his show to gain support for a convicted Royal Marine murderer.

 Spendlove now lives in Harston, Cambridgeshire.

-He and his wife Betty, who sat opposite him in the studio during his Saturday night show's entire run on the BBC, married in November 1960.
+He and his wife Betty, who sat opposite him in the studio during his Saturday night show for much of the run on the BBC, married in November 1960.
 She died in August 2021.